HeardLibrary/digital-scholarship/code/file/README.md

 return $path
 ```

+## Code to retrieve a text list

+**Description** A quick and dirty way to specify a list of items to be processed by a script is to use a text editor to create a text document where each item is on a separate line (i.e. items separated by newlines = hard returns).
+The document is saved as simple text file using ASCII or UTF-8 character encoding (NOT in Word or PDF format).
+The code opens or retrieves the file, then transforms it into an appropriate data structure for the language.

 ### Function loadTextList

 **Description** Loads a text file from a local drive location and returns a sequence or list of strings.